NREL/EnergyPlus/doc/src/docs/InputOutputReference/01b-InputOutputReference.md

 #### Water Heater Compressor Part Load Ratio

 This output is the average part-load ratio of the heat pump water heater’s compressor (as well as its water pump and fan) for the timestep being reported.
 This output is independent of the “Water Heater Part Load Ratio” (Ref.
-Water Heater Outputs) which represents the part- load ratio of the supplemental heater (element or burner) in the water tank.
+Water Heater Outputs) which represents the part-load ratio of the supplemental heater (element or burner) in the water tank.
 When the water tank’s (supplemental) heater set point temperature is higher than the cut-in temperature of the heat pump water heater’s compressor, the heat pump compressor is disabled and the water tank’s heater (element or burner) is used to heat the water.
 During these times the Water Heater Compressor Part Load Ratio is equal to 0.

 #### Water Heater On Cycle Ancillary Electric Power [W]